 PBS' Oklahoma City Offers a Terrifying Reminder of Anti-Government Hatred

 In October of last year, in southwestern Kansas, three members of a militia called "The Crusaders" were arrested and charged with planning to blow up an apartment complex in tiny Garden City housing 120 Somali immigrants.
-According to Tom Beall, the Acting U.S. State's Attorney, one defendant had said that the Crusaders had planned to "wake people up."
+According to Tom Beall, the acting U.S. attorney, one defendant had said that The Crusaders had planned to "wake people up."

 Add your comments below